How can we help you?

 The project will be decommissioned at the end of wind farm life.
 Decommissioning of wind farm infrastructure at the end of project life will be a legal condition of the development consent.
 In addition, contracts with landowners also require that wind turbines and other infrastructure are removed at the end of the lease term.

-The wind farm owner will be fully responsible for plant decommissioning, including removing the wind farm infrastructure and rehabilitating the site in compliance with the conditions of development consent.
+At the end of the project life, the wind farm owner will be fully responsible for plant decommissioning, including removing the wind farm infrastructure and rehabilitating the site in compliance with the conditions of development consent.

 The method of decommissioning will depend on safety considerations and on options for potential re-sale of the equipment.
 If the equipment can be reused or refurbished, then decommissioning will be undertaken essentially as the reverse of construction, with blades, nacelle and tower sections removed carefully by crane and transported offsite to be delivered to another user, either within Australia or overseas.
 More likely, however, the equipment will no longer be suitable for re-use or it will not be economically viable to transport it to a new location.
 In this case, the equipment can potentially be brought down via controlled demolition and then cut up on the ground and transported offsite for recycling or disposal.
 This method will not require cranes or oversize vehicles and will thus be less disruptive to landowners and the community.